June 06, 2009

 • Limited orientation to local customs and resources, promoting inactivity and isolation

+During this worldwide economic downturn, national, state, and local governments and resettlement and social services agencies lack sufficient resources to carry out their missions properly during the long and stressful resettlement process.
 "Agencies are overburdened, which pinches us, especially when we have emergencies or see trouble ahead," Kamal explains.
-During this worldwide economic downturn, national, state, and local governments and resettlement and social services agencies lack sufficient resources to carry out their missions properly during the long and stressful resettlement process.

 The plight of refugees does not elude me, and my tradition teaches that we lift up our kin, especially strangers in our midst.
 My grandparents came to these shores, too, from Russia via Europe in the previous century.
 They, too, were escaping persecution, seeking refuge, bringing optimism and hope, and working nonstop to address the persistent challenges of being and belonging in a new land.

-Earlier this spring, in a public park near the Central Bus Station in south Tel Aviv I participated in the Joint Passover Seder for Israelis and African Refugees and Asylum Seekers in Israel.
+Earlier this spring, in a public park near the Central Bus Station in south Tel Aviv I participated in the Passover Freedom Seder for Israelis and African Refugees and Asylum Seekers.
 The magnitude of the African communities' burdens and needs, which they shared in our conversations (in English or, through a quick-learning Hebrew-speaking child) nearly undid me.
-I still can't shake the voice of Johannes (shown in the photo with me) as he replied to my dumb question, "Why come here?"
+I can't shake the voice of Johannes (shown in the photo with me) as he replied to my dumb question, "Why come here?"
 As I probed my Eritrean witness, with his permission, the narrative of his suffering unfolded.
 "I came through the way that Moses and his people, your people crossed.
 Help us, please help us get out of this suffering," he pleaded.

 In Kamal, as in Johannes, I caught a glimpse of something I don't often see: the unabashed vigor of life, the courage and stamina to confront longing for home, loneliness, language barriers, fears, and the unknown.
 And I felt their drive to go forward, embracing all possibilities despite risking more danger or greater loss.